 For information about filing by petition, review the instructions on pages 26-31.
-Signature Sheets must be submitted with enough time for verification prior to 5 pm on the filing deadline day of August 27, 2024.
+Signature Sheets must be submitted with enough time for verification prior to 5:00:00 pm on the filing deadline day specified in OAR 165-010-0110.

 To ensure ballot access, a candidate may file a prospective petition and pay the filing fee.
-If the candidate submits already verified signatures by 5 pm on the filing deadline the filing fee will be refunded.
+If the candidate submits already verified signatures by 5:00:00 pm on the filing deadline the filing fee will be refunded.